ssrishabh96/Coding-Challenges-2K19/README.md

 5. Prime factorization of a number
 6. Euclid's algorithm to find the Greatest Common Divisor (GCD) of two numbers
 7. Program to compute the area of the polygon where each vertex is a Point with an x and y coordinate
+8. States program(Check the program file for the program description) (Link: )